ygjd/base-image/README.md

 ### Cron

 Cron is enabled in all launch modes.
 Simply add entries to your crontab if you need job scheduling.

+### NVM

+Node version manager is installed to assist with running node applications.
+The latest LTS version of node is installed during the image build.

 ## Building the Image